 4. Use SaaS

-Software as a Service or SaaS can not only save money but helps save a lot of time as a freelancer.
+Software as a Service or SaaS can save money and a lot of time as a freelancer.

 If you can find software that can do what you want to be doing, never try doing it manually or hire someone to get it done.
 As a freelancer, it is one of the most effective ways to cut the cost.

-As an example, when I was using Windows, I used MS Office when I was on Windows but when moved over to Mac, I started using OpenOffice as well as moved over to Numbers (Excel), Pages (Word) and Keynote (Presentations) which are free to use on latest MAC.
+As an example, when I was using Windows, I used MS Office.
+However, when I moved over to Mac, I started using OpenOffice as well as moved over to Numbers (Excel), Pages (Word), and Keynote (Presentations) which are free to use.

-Similarly, I used Visual Studio and EditPlus on Windows but on MAC I switched over to Netbeans, XCode and Bracket which are all free.
+Similarly, I used Visual Studio and EditPlus on Windows but on MAC I switched over to Netbeans, XCode, and Bracket which are all free IDE for development.

 What happens if